 - CWP funds will be used for development or implementation projects that protect water bodies currently meeting Minnesota's water quality standards.

+The application deadline for the traditional Section 319 funding round was March 2, 2018.
 The MPCA anticipates about $1.4 million will be available this round for projects that will reduce nonpoint source pollution in Minnesota’s lakes, rivers, and streams.
+Submitted projects are under review.

 Clean Water Partnership loans